-As a small business owner, you may need to avail of a loan to meet the capital requirements.
+As a small business owner, you may need to provide a loan to meet the capital requirements.
 Financial institutions consider several factors before approving your loan application.

 When you apply for a business loan, you need to have adequate assets to offer as collateral.
-The value of the assets must be able to cover the loan amount to mitigate the risk of the lender.
+The value of the assets must be able to cover the loan amount to mitigate the lender’s risk.

 2. Business plan